lukcad/wsclient/README.md

 - All your projects and history will be saved by this WebSocket client into your browser only.
 - New version of client does not impact previously created projects, so after upgrade to new version you can continue use your previously created projects.
 - You can easily export and import projects between web browsers to save time if you need provide testing sockets from different web browsers.
 - On Mobile `websocket.html` you can open by any `File manager`.
-And during opening you can use these web browsers in mobile mode: `Edge`, `Chrome`, `FireFox`, `Opera`, `Samsung Intenet` and many others that support local storage.
+And during opening you can use these web browsers in mobile mode: `Edge`, `Chrome`, `FireFox`, `Opera`, `Samsung Internet` and many others that support local storage.
-- If you clean up local storage of yoour web browser (you can do it by settings in browser) then you will clean up all projects and history for websocket client.
-Recommendation here: export (by functionality of websocket client) time by time important projects to your local file storage of workstation.
+- If you clean up local storage of your web browser (you can do it by settings in browser) then you will clean up all projects and history for WebSocket client.
+Recommendation here: export (by functionality of WebSocket client) time by time important projects to your local file storage of workstation.

 ![alt text](image.png)
 ![alt text](image-1.png)